ansys/pysystem-coupling/doc/source/users_guide/analysis_setup.rst

 In addition, you can create other data model object types to introduce more advanced features, such as expressions and reference frames, to the analysis.
 While advance features are beyond the scope of this guide, the data model and its contents are fully documented in :ref:`ref_index_api`.
-Addiitonal guidance is available in the System Coupling documentation.
+Additional guidance is available in the System Coupling documentation.